lazyguru/docker-m2-base/example-use/README.md

 to the nginx and php containers as a volume.
 You can make changes to files in this directory and the containers will see them instantly

-### Nginx directory
-The nginx directory is used for loading site definitions.
-An example is provided for you here.
-You can run using this config without modification.
-It is derived from the sample provided by Magento

 ## Running
 * Copy docker-compose.yml to your project directory (should contain an empty data subdirectory and a magento directory containing your Magento source)
 * Run ```docker-compose up -d``` from this directory to launch all instances.
 If you need to access the DB from the command line, make sure to add a host file entry for the host "php" pointed to your docker VM instance (not sure how that would work on Linux, I'm a Mac guy)